aicenter/Ridesharing_DARP_instances/README.md

 ## Instances and Results download

-The dataset of instances and associate results will be available through dataset repository Zenodo.
+The dataset of instances and associated results will be available through dataset repository Zenodo.
 The dataset is currently in the process of submission and will be available soon.

 Latest, unversioned variant of the dataset can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1iTwpQUZdbSC_5kdEb5-eFw2tLPBNnTxh?usp=sharing).
 Note that You need a fast connection as the distance matrix files that represents the travel time model are up to 45 GB in size.
 This latest version of the dataset contains additonal undocumented meta-data and may contain results of additional solution methods not described in the paper.